 Child of Whitman College

-Frances Penrose was born in 1900 to the president of Whitman College in Walla Walla.
-She grew up in Walla Walla and described herself as a fat, freckled, red-haired tomboy.
-While a student at Whitman, she became friends and hiking partner with another Whitman student, William O. Douglas (later Associate Justice of the U.S. Supreme Court).
+Frances Penrose was born in 1900, the daughter of Stephen B. L. Penrose (1864-1947) and Mary Shipman Penrose.
+She grew up in Walla Walla, where her father was president of Whitman College, and described herself as a fat, freckled, red-haired tomboy.
+While a student at Whitman, she became friends and hiking partner with another Whitman student, William O. Douglas (1898-1980), later a justice of the U.S. Supreme Court.

 Marriage meant that Owen would leave the professional world, as was then customary, to contribute her business skills to charity.
 She joined the board of the Children's Orthopedic Hospital in 1934.